WebFreak001/EventSystem/README.md

 # Tiny Event System

-Its just 20 lines of code and it supports regular events & cancelable events!
+Its just 35 lines of code + unittests and it supports regular events & cancelable events!

 Usage: